|< << 2 of 3 >> >|

 There's some interesting theory behind using events as the main synchronization mechanism, described here in more detail.

 For the vacation time I've printed some ANSA documents, which define architectural specifications for distributed computation systems and is very invaluable source of information for designing such systems.
-The full list of available ANSA documents can be found here (link is dead now).
+The full list of available ANSA documents can be found here.
+A System Designer's Introduction to ANSA is available here.
 Good reading.

 Graphic dependency resolution